Samster21/Node-app-with-Packer/README.md

         The below variable is important, and so please review it before proceeding with image-building.

-        iv) build_instance_type: Declares the type and size of instance that is used to build the image.
+        iv) build_instance_type: Declares the type and size of instance that is used to build the image (Source AWS Instance).
 I have set t3.medium as a default, but discretion is advised as costs will be incurred.